loadsys/CakePHP-Skeleton/README.md

 * `.travis.yml`: (Probably won't need to do much here.)

-* The Codesniffer requires setting the install path for the Sniffs, this probably should be automated in some fashion, or the Shell Scripts should include setting this path?
+@TODO: The Codesniffer requires setting the install path for the Sniffs, this probably should be automated in some fashion, or the Shell Scripts should include setting this path?